 Mouthfeel: The perception of viscosity, texture, and other sensations in the mouth used as descriptors in tasting.

 N NAS: Stands for “no age statement” or “non-age statement.”
 Whisky that does not make a claim as to how long it has been aged, though it must still meet minimum legal requirements where applicable.
 Due to whiskey’s growing popularity and the long lead times required to produce aged stock, NAS offerings are increasingly common.

 Neat: Serving spirits without the addition of ice, water, or other mixers.

-Non-Chill filtered: Whiskey that has not undergone chill filtration, which consists of being cooled and passed through a filter in order to remove particles that would affect its cosmetic appearance.
-Whiskies that do not undergo this process often advertise that they are non-chill filtered, and may have some cloudiness when chilled or when water or ice is added.
+Non-Chill filtered: Whiskey that has not undergone chill filtration, which consists of being cooled and passed through a filter to remove particles that would affect its cosmetic appearance.
+Whiskies that do not undergo this process often advertise that they are non-chill filtered and may have some cloudiness when chilled or when water or ice is added.